 The Investment Manager operates a data driven quantitative good governance test used to consider investments into companies.
 M&G excludes investments in securities that are considered as failing the Investment Manager's good governance test.
 When assessing good governance practice the Investment Manager will, as a minimum, have regard to matters it sees relevant to the four identified pillars of good governance (sound management structures, employee relations, remuneration of staff and tax compliance).

 The alignment percentage indicated in the graphic below shows the allocation between such investments and "Other" Investments.

-Sustainability indicators
+Sustainability indicators measure how the environmental

-measure how the environmental or social characteristics promoted by the financial product are attained.
+or social characteristics promoted

 • How did the sustainability indicators perform?